rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 We used seaborn.countplot() which is a function to plot the count of observations in each category and also we provide a hist plot.

-At this step, we defined a new set of bin bins2 = [0, 0.1, 1] that is proper for the binary model and counted the number of samples per bin. df["binary_damage"].value_counts(bins=binsP2)
+At this step, we defined a new set of bin `bins2 = [0, 0.1, 1]` that is proper for the binary model and counted the number of samples per bin. `df["binary_damage"].value_counts(bins=binsP2)`

-We use NumPy Digitize() function to get the indices of bins to which each of these values belongs in the input array.
+We use `NumPy.Digitize()` function to get the indices of bins to which each of these values belongs in the input array.
 Before building the binary model we describe the features (we remove highly correlated features for this model) and split the data into X and y.

 The function train_test_split() allows us to split our dataset into two subsets for training and testing the built machine-learning model (with a ratio of 80:20).

-We use the Counter() function to check the number of samples in each class for training data.
+We use the `Counter()` function to check the number of samples in each class for training data.
 Since we have an imbalanced dataset, we can perform over or under-sampling or even a combination of both to provide a more balanced training dataset.
 The most proper sampling strategy is defined for each resampling strategy based on test and trial methods.

 After resampling, we define the Binary Logistic Regression model and fit it to train data, then make predictions on test data.
 There are different ways to check the performance of binary models, like the Confusion Matrix (TP, FP, TN, FN) and classification report (precision, recall, f1-score), while in this model, we also plot the Log Loss and Classification Error.